 7) Talk about your BBQ.

 We salt brine our ribs for 24 hours before smoking them.
-We also brine our pork bellies.
+And we also brine our pork bellies.

 We toss our wings in our mustard BBQ sauce before smoking them, and then we bring them back up on the grill.